 Research and Development (“R&D”) sounds like a complex tax relief, only available for scientists and chemists that are pursuing ground-breaking developments.
-However, this relief is also available for many businesses that are improving existing products, developing new ones or improving processes.
+Sure, they would qualify, but this relief is also available to so many other businesses that are improving existing products, developing new ones, or improving processes.

 You see, almost every business – so long as it’s not a wholesaler – is probably doing some sort of activity that meets the criteria for claiming the incentives.
-But sadly, a lot of these businesses are missing out, either in full or in part, by not including everything they can.
-And with up to 33.35% cashback available, that’s criminal!
+But sadly, a lot of these businesses are missing out, either completely, by making no claim at all, or in part, by not including everything they can.
+And with up to 33.35% cashback available on qualifying R&D spend, that’s criminal!

-R&D in manufacturing can relate to the development of products or processes.
+R&D in manufacturing most commonly relates to the development of products or processes.
 It’s inevitable that many businesses continue to advance their existing product range.
-And if this advancement involves a level of head-scratching and problem solving to overcome a series of technical difficulties, it’s likely the project will qualify for R&D incentives.
+And if this advancement involves an element of head-scratching and problem solving to overcome technical difficulties, it’s likely the project will qualify for R&D incentives.

 R&D incentives can be applied to any business that designs or makes something… anything!
 The thing you’re making could even be being made elsewhere too.

 It’s likely you’re not using the same materials or following the same standards as your competitors.
-You might be light-weighting, working in different space constraints and so on.
+You might be light-weighting, working in different space constraints, and so on.
 There are so many things that differentiate your product or the processes you use to put it together.
+And after working on the R&D scheme since it began in 2000, we know exactly where to look to maximise your claim.

 That’s because R&D boils down to one of two qualifying criteria.
 And they’re a lot simpler than you’d think.